Lucette Aldous: Don Quixote

 Rudolf Nureyev had partnered Aldous in various productions of Don Quixote in Europe, and when he created a production for the Australian company she was his natural choice for Kitri.
 The production was filmed in 1973 and remains in the Australian Ballet's repertoire.

 Post-performance career

 Floor barre

-In the mid-1970s Aldous retired from full-time performing and began to teach at the Australian Ballet School.
+In the mid-1970s Aldous retired from full-time performing and began to teach at the Australian Ballet School in Melbourne.
 She was an advocate of Boris Knyazev's floor barre as a system of training and taught it at the Australian Ballet School.

 Aldous recorded and documented the exercises involved in the system of training for future generations as she considered this system a valuable conditioning and injury preventative regime.
 She was concerned with the longevity of the style and that if not properly documented it would then be forgotten and as such saw it as her duty to ensure that the style was properly preserved.

 To further study the philosophy and teaching methods behind the Vaganova system she went to St Petersburg with her husband Alan Alder where the system is supported by the Vaganova Academy.